-The step-up positive voltage available at Pin 1 is both decoupled and maximized by a small shunt capacitor.
-This positive voltage which is approximately twice the buffer drain voltage can be used to drive a N-MOS drain switch for best performance.
+The step-up positive voltage available at Pin 1 is both decoupled and maximised by a small shunt capacitor.
+This positive voltage which is approximately twice the buffer drain voltage can be used to drive a NMOS drain switch for best performances.

 Q1 drain is supplied and matched through a printed microstrip line that could be replaced by a discrete chip inductor as well.
 Its length (or equivalent inductor value) is tuned by sliding the RF decoupling capacitor along to get the maximum gain on the first stage.
-Make sure when laying out the PCB to put enough ground pads and vias close to the microstrip lines to help for this fine tuning.

 Q2 is supplied through a printed microstrip line that contributes also to the interstage matching in order to provide optimum drive to the final stage.

-The line length is very small so replacing it with a discrete inductor is not practical.
+The line length for Q1 and Q2 is small, so replacing it with a discrete inductor is not practical.

-Q3 drain is fed via a printed line that must handle the high supply current of that stage (2.0 to 3.0 Amp peak) without significant voltage drop.
+Q3 drain is fed via a printed line that must handle the high supply current of that stage (2.0 Amp peak) without significant voltage drop.
 This line can be buried in an inner layer to save PCB space or be a discrete RF choke.

-Output matching is accomplished with a two stage low-pass network.
-Easy implementation is achieved with shunt capacitors mounted along a 30 $\Omega$ microstrip transmission line.
-Value and position are chosen to reach a load line of 1.8 $\Omega$ while conjugating the device output parasitics.
+Output matching is accomplished with a two stages low-pass network.
+Easy implementation is achieved with shunt capacitors mounted along a 2.0 mm 30 $\Omega$ microstrip transmission line.
+Value and position are chosen to reach a load line of 5.5 $\Omega$ while conjugating the device output parasitics.
 The network must also properly terminate the second and third harmonic to optimize efficiency and reduce harmonic level.
-Use of high Q capacitor for the output matching circuit is recommended in order to get the best Output Power and Efficiency performance.
+Use of high Q capacitor for the first output matching capactor circuit is recommended in order to get the best Output Power and Efficiency performance.